Beeeeeeelle/resume/_pages/publication.md

     > 2022 IF 5.6
     >
-- **∗Li, B**., Lowell, V., Watson, & Zhang, Z. (Proposal accepted).
+- **∗Li, B**., Zhang, Z.，Lowell, V., Watson, Wang, C., & Bonk, C. J. (Proposal accepted).
 Development of an Instrument to Measure AI-integrated SDL Personal Attributes for Global Language Learners. *Journal of Computing in Higher Education*.

     > 2022 IF 5.6
     >